tencent cloud

 * @param activityWeakRef Activity reference

-* @param app mini program information
+* @param app Mini program information

-* @return return mini program loading UI
+* @return Returns the mini program loading UI

 */